deadmanoz/boss-2025-playground/notes/0-intro.md

 ## Why I'm writing side note

-Although it is true that we have been encouraged to "create a record" during the process to for a variety of reasons, truth is I have wanted an excuse to start writing more regularly and more publicly.
+Although it is true that we have been encouraged to "create a record" during the process for a variety of reasons, truth is I have wanted an excuse to start writing more regularly and more publicly.
 During my education, I transitioned from almost non-writer to actually enjoying the writing process and appreciating the "writing is thinking" philosophy.
 But then out in the working world, I gradually wrote less and less, until I was no longer writing at all.
 And then years passed.. but here we are, writing again.